Other Mission Projects

 Church Food Pantry

 Our congregation maintains a food pantry for members and others requiring assistance to make ends meet.
-Visit the church office for more information.
+Contact the church office for more information.

 Doorways: Local Food Pantry